|Age:||8-14 years old|

 Current clinically significant suicidality or individuals who have engaged in suicidal behaviors within 6 months.

-Child has a major neurological disorder or medical illness that requires a prohibited episodic or chronic systemic medication or that would interfere with study participation (e.g., frequent hospitalizations, frequent school absences).
+Major neurological disorder or medical illness that requires a prohibited episodic or chronic systemic medication or that would interfere with study participation (e.g., frequent hospitalizations, frequent school absences).

-Inability to safely swallow study medication after pill swallowing education.
+Inability to safely swallow study medication after pill swallowing education

 Child and parent/caregiver who do not speak English.